DrDad0217/GH_DrDad0217.github.io/_posts/2022-09-30-UsingParentheses.md

 Restart-Computer -Computername (Get-Content 'C:\Computerlist.txt')
 ```

-By including the parentheses you are telling Powershell to load the content enclosed in the parentheses, by the time `Restart-Computer` goes to read the data from the `Computername` parameter  the computer names have already been loaded.
-A simple one liner to perform an action on multiple computers.
+By wrapping the parentheses arount the `Get-Content` cmdlet you are telling Powershell to load that content first, by the time `Restart-Computer` goes to read the data from the `Computername` parameter  the computer names have already been loaded.
+A nice and easy one liner to perform an action on multiple computers.

-#### How much time has passed since you were born? :clock10:
+### *Example 2*
+For the next example, I am going to use the `Get-Date` cmdlet to calculate how many days,hours and even minutes have gone by since I was born.
 ```powershell
 (Get-Date) - (Get-Date 02/17/1993)
 ```